kiarafrobles/www.retroreport.org/_backstory/massive-california-wildfire-contained.md

   - headline: "Scenic Calif. highway reopens as fire containment grows"
     source: "USA Today"
     link: "http://www.usatoday.com/story/news/2015/12/26/wildfire-shuts-down-scenic-calif-coastal-highways/77916142/"
+description: "A massive wildfire in Southern California is now 60 percent contained and evacuation orders have been lifted.
+Luckily it didn't follow in the steps of the infamous 1988 Yellowstone fire."
-publish_date: 2015-12-28T16:32:00.000Z
+date: 2015-12-28T16:32:00.000Z
 published: true
 slug: massive-california-wildfire-contained
 ---
-A massive wildfire in Southern California is now 60 percent contained and evacuation orders have been lifted.
-Luckily it didn't follow in the steps of the infamous 1988 Yellowstone fire.